webplatform/docs-wpd/CSS_property_guide/index.md

 Below, Chris Mills runs through updating a property.
 But basically, you:

-* pick a property (preferably one that's priority-0 through priority-2) from [[Meta:web_platform_wednesday|the weekly list]] and add your name in the owner/reviewer column.
+* pick a property (preferably one that's priority-0 through priority-2) from [[Meta:web_platform_wednesday|the weekly list]] and have a coordinator add your name in the owner/reviewer column.
 * read the CSS property page through.
 * compare it to its spec(s).
 * compare the content to other reputable sites, such as Mozilla Developer Network.